yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

    - Perform a dry run to wakeup the computer at a given time.
 (Press Ctrl + C to abort): rtcwake -m on --date {{hh:ss}}

-For example, to wakeup from Deep Sleep in 10 seconds, use the command like this:
+For example, to wakeup from DeepSleep in 10 seconds, use the command like this:

 .. ifconfig:: CONFIG_part_variant in ('AM62X')